hulop/hulop.github.io/_posts/2017-10-20-help_preview.md

 ### Rotate the smartphone left or right - Turn left and Turn right
 Another way to make a turn is to rotate the phone as if actually turning to the required direction.
 A confirmation sound is also provided when the turn is completed.
 The user is then able to return the phone to its original orientation, or keep it with the same orientation after the turn.

+### Double Tap the phone - Select Point of Interest
+In case the user is next to a Point of Interest in the Strip District scenario, a double tap on the phone selects it and redirects the user to its FoursSquare Webpage.
+The user can then go back, resuming in the current position.

 ### Tap the phone - Stop walking
 In case the walking is activated (with the Two-Finger Swipe-Up), a single tap on the phone will stop the automatic walking.